streamlit/docs/content/deploy/community-cloud/manage-your-app/rename-your-app.md

 1. Sign back in to Community Cloud and GitHub.
 1. If you have regained access, delete your app.
 Proceed with your original change, and redeploy your app.

    If this does not restore access to your app, please [contact Snowflake support](/knowledge-base/deploy/how-to-submit-a-support-case-for-streamlit-community-cloud) for assistance.
+They can delete your disconnected apps so you can redeploy them.
+For the quickest help, please provide a complete list of your affected apps by URL.